 Origins and Power Structure

-The CCP convenes its National Party Congress (NPC) every five years to set major policies and choose the Central Committee, which comprises around 370 members including ministers, senior regulatory officials, provincial leaders, and military officers.
+The CCP convenes its National Party Congress (NPC) every five years to set major policies and choose the Central Committee, which comprises around 370 members and alternates including ministers, senior regulatory officials, provincial leaders, and military officers.
 The Central Committee acts as a sort of board of directors for the CCP, and its mandate is to select the Politburo, which has twenty-five members.

 Challenges in Governance

 In recent decades, global events and internal strife have tested the CCP.
 The 1989 Tiananmen democracy riots and the collapse of the Soviet Union in the early 1990s triggered a series of existential crises for the party that forced it to reconsider its mandate.
 The Soviet implosion in particular pushed the CCP to undertake systematic assessments of the causes of regime collapse and institute intraparty reform to avoid a similar fate.
 It determined that an ossified party-state with a dogmatic ideology, entrenched elites, dormant party organizations, and a stagnant economy would lead to failure, according to David Shambaugh’s 2008 book, China’s Communist Party.

 Since the 1990s, the CCP has shown a technocratic capacity to respond to the developmental stresses of society brought on by China’s dizzying economic rise.
 Today, the party has harnessed the rewards of globalization and economic development, lifting millions of its people out of poverty.
 The CCP has reimagined itself as a driver of change, guiding the country’s path to wealth and fueling a sentiment of national pride.